South Shore Woman Sees Police Activity After Shooting Leaves Man Dead, Only To Find Out It Was Her Own Beloved Brother

 McCall worked a security job, but did not make it back home.

 “He would have done anything for a stranger on the street.
 That’s the truth,” his sister said, “and as a nurse, my first instincts would’ve been to breathe life into anybody I would have seen.
-And for someone to take his life – with such malice.”READ MORE: Constituent Says She And Others Were Kicked Out Virtual Meeting With Embattled Ald.
-Jim Gardiner, And Alderman Isn't Providing Answers
+And for someone to take his life – with such malice.”READ MORE: Halloween Festivities Kicks Off In Western Suburbs This Weekend

 McCall’s shooting happened within seconds of three people crashing and running out of a stolen car down the alley.
 A neighborhood app alerted Natasha of the police activity.